Skip to main content

 May 31, 2026 at 11:00 a.m. — May 31, 2026 at 12:30 p.m.

-Rebuilding Connection
+C3 - Rebuilding Connection

 Speakers: Anastasiia Puzyrina, Jacqueline Flowers

-This joint session on rebuilding connection will first feature "Rebuilding Emotional Bonds: Conflict Transformation for Deeper Intimacy" Conflict is often viewed as a sign of relational breakdown, yet it can become a powerful entry point to deeper intimacy.
+This joint session on rebuilding connection will first feature "Rebuilding Emotional Bonds: Conflict Transformation for Deeper Intimacy".
+Conflict is often viewed as a sign of relational breakdown, yet it can become a powerful entry point to deeper intimacy.
 This interactive session invites counsellors, psychotherapists, and educators to explore conflict as a transformational process rather than a problem to eliminate.
 Drawing on attachment theory and Emotionally Focused Therapy principles, trauma-informed and body-oriented practices, and multicultural insights from post-Soviet and Canadian contexts, we will examine how unresolved tension can be reframed into opportunities for emotional growth.
 Participants will learn evidence-based strategies for identifying underlying needs, shifting rigid narratives, and fostering non-verbal connections between partners.
 Through brief demonstrations, case examples, and guided discussion, we will explore techniques that integrate cognitive-behavioural, interpersonal, and somatic approaches to help couples rebuild trust and closeness.
 By the end of this session, attendees will be able to recognize conflict as a developmental stage of relational growth, apply culturally sensitive, body-informed interventions to de-escalate tension, and facilitate deeper emotional balance and resilience in relationships.

-The second half of this session will feature The Neurobiology of Relational Homeostasis: An Integrated Framework for Attachment and Conflict Resolution This session presents an advanced synthesis of Polyvagal Theory, Somatic Experiencing (SE), and Emotionally Focused Therapy (EFT) to address the neurobiological underpinnings of interpersonal conflict.
-Moving beyond cognitive-behavioral models, we examine attachment not merely as a psychological construct, but as a biological imperative regulated by the autonomic nervous system.
+The second half of this session will feature "Beyond the Burst – An Integrated Framework for Neuro-Somatic repair in Attachment focused therapy".
+This session presents an integrative framework of relational neurobiology and somatic tracking to address the physiological underpinnings of relationship distress.
+Moving beyond purely cognitive-behavioral models, we examine attachment not merely as a psychological construct, but as a biological imperative regulated by the autonomic nervous system.
+Attendees will explore how the subconscious monitoring of relational safety triggers instantaneous shifts in physiological state, often manifesting as behavioral "protest" or "withdrawal."
+We will analyze the reciprocal nature of co-dysregulation and the physiological mechanisms required to re-establish a state of co-regulated safety and relational engagement.

-Core Learning Objectives:
+Core Learning Objectives

 May 31, 2026 at 11:00 a.m. — May 31, 2026 at 12:30 p.m.

-Speakers: Furkhan Dandia, Sara Louie Tehrani
+Speaker: Sara Louie Tehrani

-The second half of the session will feature Beyond the Individual: Integrating Spirituality and Community into Counselling Spirituality and community are powerful yet often underutilized resources in counselling.
+Spirituality and community are powerful yet often underutilized resources in counselling.
 While practice frequently emphasizes the individual, many clients also seek deeper forms of connection—to values, relationships, and purpose.
 This session presents a framework for integrating spirituality and community into counselling to enhance resilience, empowerment, and meaning.

 Drawing on research in spiritually integrated psychotherapy, community psychology, and empowerment theory, the presentation highlights how values and meaning can serve as therapeutic anchors.
 The Bahá’í concept of the “twofold moral purpose” (personal growth and contribution to society) will be shared as one example of a universal framework linking individual development with collective well-being.